 Interactive Chart Croatia Coal and Lignite Domestic Consumption

 Electricity consumption declined by 6% to 15.6 TWh in 2020.
 It soared between 2000 and 2008 (+3.9%/year) and declined until 2014 (-1.4%/year), before recovering until 2018 (+2.3%/year) and stabilising in 2019 (16.6 TWh).

 The target of the National Renewable Energy Action Plan (NREAP, 2013) for a share of 20% of renewables in the final energy consumption in 2020 was largely exceeded (31% in 2020, including 54% for power, 37% for heating and cooling, and 6.6% for transport).

 According to the NECP, the share of renewables in the final energy consumption should be raised to 36.4% in 2030 (63.8% for electricity, 36.6% for heating and cooling, and 13.2% in transport).
 It should reach 53-65% in 2050 (Energy Development Strategy, 2020).

 Interactive Chart Croatia Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

-In its NECP, Croatia aims to cut its GHG emissions by 43% by 2030 (compared with 2005 level) in ETS sectors and by 7% in non-ETS sectors.
-Croatia's draft Strategy for Low Emissions Development by 2030 with an outlook by 2050 aims to cut GHG emissions by 77% in 2050, thanks to solar PV and wind.
+In its NECP, Croatia aims to cut its GHG emissions by 43% in 2030 (compared with 2005 level) in ETS sectors and by 7% in non-ETS sectors.
+Croatia's Strategy for Low Emissions Development by 2030 with an outlook by 2050 aims to cut GHG emissions by 64-74% in 2050 compared to 1990.

 Secured payment by